hybridgroup/gopherbot/README.md

 ## What To Do Next?

-If you want to load one of the example programs on Gopherbot, check out our [examples](./examples/README.md).
+If you want to load one of the example programs on Gopherbot, check out our [examples located here](./examples/README.md).

-For a series of programming activities to learn TinyGo using Gopherbot, check out the [learn folder](./learn/README.md).
+For a series of activities to learn programming TinyGo using Gopherbot, check out the [learn folder](./learn/README.md).

+Have fun!